DjangoGirls/tutorial-extensions/en/add_wagtail_to_your_website/install_wagtail/README.md

 ```

 ## Wagtail Settings
-The next thing we need to do is to add some configuration for Wagtail in `mysite/settings.py`.
-The first thing we need
-to add is Wagtail and its associated apps to `INSTALLED_APPS` so that it looks like below:
+Now, we should update the Wagtail configuration in `mysite/settings.py`.
+First, add Wagtail and its associated apps to `INSTALLED_APPS`, like this:

 ```python
 INSTALLED_APPS = [